yogkr/yogkr.github.io/index.markdown

 </style>

-<p style="text-align:justify;">I am a Postdoctoral Research Associate in Energy Storage and Conversion at the Technical University of Denmark, specializing in atomistic modeling for energy materials.
-My research interests include molecular dynamics (MD), density functional theory (DFT), ab initio molecular dynamics (AIMD), and machine learning.
-With a background in physics and materials science, I have experience with these techniques and their applications in energy materials and chemistry.
-My work focuses on catalysis, chemical dynamics, and gas storage.
+<p style="text-align:justify;">I previously worked as a Postdoctoral Research Associate at the Technical University of Denmark, specializing in atomistic modeling of energy materials.
+My expertise includes molecular dynamics (MD), density functional theory (DFT), ab initio molecular dynamics (AIMD), and machine learning approaches for materials modeling.
+With a background in physics and materials science, I have applied these computational techniques to study catalysis, chemical reaction dynamics, and gas storage.
+I am interested in opportunities in academia and industry where I can contribute through research, teaching, and computational modeling.
 </p>

 ## Experience